Max Global Temperature — Another Hadoop Demo Program

 Output:

-2018-03-19 02:07:49,097 WARN util.NativeCodeLoader: Unable to load native-hadoop library for your platform… using builtin-java classes where applicable
+2018-03-19 02:07:49,097 WARN util.NativeCodeLoader: Unable to load native-hadoop library for your platform… using builtin-java classes where applicable Found 2 items -rw-r–r– 1 jz0006 supergroup 888190 2018-03-19 00:36 /user/jz0006/02_max_temperature/input/1901 -rw-r–r– 1 jz0006 supergroup 888978 2018-03-19 00:36 /user/jz0006/02_max_temperature/input/1902We can see that the input files are put into HDFS successfully.

 5. Run Hadoop Program

-Firstly, cd to the folder that contains the .jar file.
+to the folder that contains the .jar

 $ cd /Users/jz0006/GoogleDrive/Hadoop/my_projects/02_max_temperature

-Then run the command: (command format is: hadoop jar <filename.jar> MainClass <input path on hdfs> <output path on hdfs>)
+Then run the command: (command format is: hadoop jar <filename.jar> MainClass <input path on hdfs> <output path on hdfs>

 $ hadoop jar mt.jar MaxTemperature /user/jz0006/02_max_temperature/input /user/jz0006/02_max_temperature/output